lake-wg/edhoc/draft-ietf-lake-edhoc.md

 where

   + edhoc_aead_id is an int or tstr containing the algorithm identifier of the EDHOC AEAD algorithm in the selected cipher suite encoded as defined in {{I-D.ietf-cose-rfc8152bis-algs}}.
-Note that a single fixed edhoc_aead_id is used in all invocations of EDHOC-KDF, including the derivation of KEYSTREAM_2 and invocations of the EDHOC-Exporter.
+Note that a single fixed edhoc_aead_id is used in all invocations of EDHOC-KDF, including the derivation of KEYSTREAM_2 and invocations of the EDHOC-Exporter (see {{exporter}}).

   + transcript_hash is a bstr set to one of the transcript hashes TH_2, TH_3, or TH_4 as defined in Sections {{asym-msg2-form}}{: format="counter"}, {{asym-msg3-form}}{: format="counter"}, and {{exporter}}{: format="counter"}.

   + label is a tstr set to the name of the derived key or IV, i.e. "KEYSTREAM_2", "MAC_2", "K_3ae", "IV_3ae", or "MAC_3".

-  + context is CBOR sequence, i.e., zero or more encoded CBOR data items
+  + context is a CBOR sequence, i.e., zero or more encoded CBOR data items

   + length is the length of output keying material (OKM) in bytes

+The definition of Expand depends on the EDHOC hash algorithm of the selected cipher suite:

-If the EDHOC hash algorithm is SHA-2, then Expand( PRK, info, length ) = HKDF-Expand( PRK, info, length ) {{RFC5869}}.
-If the EDHOC hash algorithm is SHAKE128, then Expand( PRK, info, length ) = KMAC128( PRK, info, , "" ).
-If the EDHOC hash algorithm is SHAKE256, then Expand( PRK, info, length ) = KMAC256( PRK, info, L, "" ).
-L = 8*length is the output length in bits.
+* If the EDHOC hash algorithm is SHA-2, then Expand( PRK, info, length ) = HKDF-Expand( PRK, info, length ) {{RFC5869}}.
+* If the EDHOC hash algorithm is SHAKE128, then Expand( PRK, info, length ) = KMAC128( PRK, info, L, "" ).
+* If the EDHOC hash algorithm is SHAKE256, then Expand( PRK, info, length ) = KMAC256( PRK, info, L, "" ).

+where L = 8*length, the output length in bits.

+The keys, IVs and MACs are derived as follows:

-KEYSTREAM_2 is derived using the transcript hash TH_2 and the pseudorandom key PRK_2e.
-MAC_2 is derived using the transcript hash TH_2 and the pseudorandom key PRK_3e2m.
-K_3ae and IV_3ae are derived using the transcript hash TH_3 and the pseudorandom key PRK_3e2m.
-MAC_3 is derived using the transcript hash TH_3 and the pseudorandom key PRK_4x3m.
+* KEYSTREAM_2 is derived using the transcript hash TH_2 and the pseudorandom key PRK_2e.
+* MAC_2 is derived using the transcript hash TH_2 and the pseudorandom key PRK_3e2m.
+* K_3ae and IV_3ae are derived using the transcript hash TH_3 and the pseudorandom key PRK_3e2m.
 IVs are only used if the EDHOC AEAD algorithm uses IVs.
+* MAC_3 is derived using the transcript hash TH_3 and the pseudorandom key PRK_4x3m.

 KEYSTREAM_2, K_3ae, and IV_3ae do not use a context.
 MAC_2 and MAC_3 use context as defined in {{asym-msg2-proc}} and {{asym-msg3-proc}}, respectively.

 ## EDHOC-Exporter Interface {#exporter}